 About the authors

-Polly Parker is Professor in Leadership and Director of Education at the University of Queensland.
+Polly Parker is Professor of Leadership and Associate Dean (Academic), Faculty of Business, Economics and Law at the University of Queensland.

-Douglas T. Hall is Morton H. and Charlotte Friedman Professor in Management and Professor of Organizational Behavior at Boston University's Questrom School of Business.
+Douglas T. Hall is Morton H. and Charlotte Friedman Professor of Management Emeritus and Founding Director of the Executive Development Roundtable at Boston University's Questrom School of Business.

 Kathy E. Kram is R.C.
 Shipley Professor in Management Emerita at Boston University's Questrom School of Business and Principal of ICW Consulting Group.